icopy-site/awesome/docs/awesome/awesome-transit.md

 - [SoundTransit to GTFS-realtime](https://github.com/bdferris/onebusaway-sound-transit-realtime) - Convert text file feed from [Sound Transit](http://www.soundtransit.org/) to GTFS-realtime
 - [Civic Transit](https://github.com/jestin/CivicTransit) - Screen-scrapes [KCATA’s](http://www.kcata.org/) TransitMaster WebWatch installation to produce a GTFS-realtime feed.
 - [gtfs-realtime-translators](https://github.com/Intersection/gtfs-realtime-translators) - A Python-based tool to translate custom arrival API formats to GTFS-realtime.
 As of July 2019 it supports LA Metro and SEPTA.
-- [Transloc API to GTFS-realtime](https://github.com/jonathonwpowell/transloc-to-gtfs-real-time) - A Node.js based tool to convert the Transloc API to GTFS-realtime.
 - [hafas-gtfs-rt-feed](https://github.com/derhuerst/hafas-gtfs-rt-feed) – A Javascript tool to generate a GTFS Realtime feed from a HAFAS endpoint.
 - [GTFS-realtime to SIRI-Lite](https://github.com/etalab/transpo-rt/) - A [Rust](https://www.rust-lang.org/) webserver to convert multiple GTFS-RT feeds to a SIRI-Lite API.
 - [TransitClock](https://thetransitclock.github.io/) - Java application that can consume raw vehicle positions and generate prediction times in formats such as GTFS-realtime.
 Formerly known as "Transitime".